SanchitSharma10/Rasa_Chatbot/README.md

 The chatbot was subsequently dockerized for consistent deployment and hosted on the cloud platform Okteto, demonstrating its scalability and adaptability to different infrastructures.

+# Model Selection and Features

+This project leverages the [Rasa](https://rasa.com/) framework for its open-source nature, flexibility, and its comprehensive pipeline that includes the DietClassifier and DistilBert models for Natural Language Understanding (NLU).
+The choice of these models was based on their ability to provide high-quality performance with lower computational overhead.
+BERT is a state of the art model trained on a large corpus of data, constantly updated and designed for smaller nlp tasks with built-in metrics.

+I chose Rasa as it offers the ability to easily switch out different components of its pipeline if necessary, which adds flexibility to the development process.
+A unique feature of Rasa is its action files which can be employed to handle specific conversational edge cases.
+Furthermore, Rasa's human-friendly intent and entity recognition facilitate easy debugging and continuous improvement of the chatbot.

+The DietClassifier, provided by Rasa, is a pre-trained model that saves significant time and computational resources compared to training a model from scratch.
+It is capable of intent classification and entity recognition simultaneously, which streamlines the process of understanding user inputs.
+Furthermore, DietClassifier uses a Transformer architecture that allows for better understanding of context in sentences and is less likely to be confused by similar phrases with different meanings.

+DistilBert, a lighter and faster version of the BERT model, is incorporated due to its ability to provide comparable performance to its heavier counterpart, but with less resource consumption.
+DistilBERT is a distilled version of BERT that is 40% smaller, but retains 95% of BERT’s performance.
+The use of DistilBert makes the chatbot suitable for deployment on cloud services without heavy computational demands, ensuring that the chatbot remains responsive, accurate and cost-effective.
+The reduced size also means that it can scalable for handling a high volume of user queries simultaneously, which is a common requirement for chatbots.

+The choice of these models was a balance between achieving high performance, maintaining efficiency, and considering practical aspects related to the deployment and maintenance of a responsive and effective chatbot service.

 ## Rasa_Chatbot on Cloud
 End to end rasa chatbot that has been trained and deployed to the cloud.
 The endpoint is: https://dockersrc-sanchitsharma10.cloud.okteto.net/webhooks/rest/webhook you can use a application/service like Postman to post JSON requests to it such as: